Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 Search the Library Catalog Website.
 Type in keywords for your subject and click search.
 You can narrow down your search by typing quotes around a phrase (“death penalty”) or by clicking the category links on the right-hand side of the search results page.

-You can find ebooks by choosing “Online” from the list of libraries on the main Library Catalog Website search page or by going to ebrary Website.
-You can search the full text of the book through the ebrary database directly.
+You can find ebooks by choosing “Online” from the list of libraries on the main Library Catalog Website search page or by going to ebrary directly.
+You can search the full text of the book through the ebrary database.
 Simply type in keywords or phrases and click Search.

 Ebrary Website is always available through the MyCochise portal for reading ebooks.
 To download ebooks, first sign in to your personal ebrary account using your C number (no password needed).
 Locate the book you want to download and click the Download link.
 You can download two ways.